-During the conversion that reads OFFSET in the SCAN mode, the differential MUX output is shorted to $A{GND}$ (internally).
-The offset reading varies from part to part over AVDD and temperature.
+During the conversion that reads OFFSET in SCAN mode, the differential MUX output is shorted to $A{GND}$ (internally).
+The offset reading varies from part to part and over $AV{DD}$ and temperature.
 The reading of this offset value can be used for the device offset calibration or tracking of the offset value in applications.

-There is no automatic offset calibration in the device, so the user has to manually write the opposite signed value of the offset measured into the OFFSETCAL register to effectively cancel the offset on the subsequent outputs.
+There is no automatic offset calibration in the device, so the user has to manually write the opposite (signed value) of the offset measured into the OFFSETCAL register to effectively cancel the offset on the subsequent outputs.

-5.14.3.4 VCM Reading (VCM)
+5.14.3.4 $V{CM}$ Reading $(V{CM})$

-During the conversion that reads VCM, the device monitors the internal common-mode voltage of the device, in order to ensure proper operation.
+During the conversion that reads $V{CM}$ , the device monitors the internal Common-mode voltage of the device in order to ensure proper operation.

-The VCM voltage of the device should be located at $1.2V \pm 2\%$ , to ensure proper accuracy.
-In this setting, the internal multiplexer setting becomes 0xF8h (VCM - AGND).
-In order to properly measure VCM, the voltage reference at the inputs needs to be larger than 1.2V.
+The $V{CM}$ voltage of the device should be located at $1.2V \pm 2\%$ to ensure proper accuracy.
+With this setting, the internal multiplexer setting becomes 0xF8 ( $V{CM}$ - $A{GND}$ ).
+In order to properly measure $V{CM}$ , the reference voltage must be larger than 1.2V.

-During the VCM reading, the gain of the ADC is set to 1x regardless of the GAIN[2:0] settings.
-This temporary internal configuration does not change the register setting, but just the gain of the device during this conversion.
+During the $V{CM}$ reading, the gain of the ADC is set to 1X regardless of the GAIN[2:0] settings.
+This temporary internal configuration does not change the register setting, it impacts the gain of the device during this conversion.

-The VCM reading is susceptible to the gain error and offset error of the ADC which should be calibrated out to obtain a precise internal common-mode measurement.
+The $V{CM}$ reading is susceptible to the gain and offset errors of the ADC which should be calibrated to obtain a precise internal Common-mode measurement.

-5.14.4 DELAY BETWEEN EACH CONVERSION WITHIN A SCAN CYCLE (DLY[2:0])
+5.14.4 DELAY BETWEEN CONVERSIONS WITHIN A SCAN CYCLE (DLY[2:0])

-While the ADC and multiplexer are optimized to switch from one channel to another instantaneously, it may not be the case of an application that may require additional settling time to overcome the transition.
+While the ADC and multiplexer are optimized to switch from one channel to another instantaneously, it may not be the case of an application that requires additional settling time to overcome the transition.
 The device can insert an additional delay between each conversion of the SCAN cycle.

-The delay value is controlled by the DLY[2:0] bits located in the SCAN Register (SCAN[23:20]) with Table 5-14.
+The delay value is controlled by the DLY[2:0] bits located in the SCAN Register (SCAN[23:20]).
+See Table 5-14.

-TABLE 5-14: DELAY BETWEEN CONVERSIONS WITH A SCAN CYCLE
+TABLE 5-14: DELAY BETWEEN

+CONVERSIONS WITHIN A

+SCAN CYCLE

-DLY[2:0] Delay Value (DMCLK periods)
+DLY[2:0] Delay Value (DMCLK Periods)

 111 512

 110 256

 101 128

 100 64

 011 32

 010 16

 001 8

 000 0

 The delay is only added in between two conversions of the same SCAN cycle.
-There is no delay added at the end or the beginning of each SCAN cycle, as a result of the DLY[2:0] bit settings.
+There is no delay added at the end or the beginning of each SCAN cycle due to DLY[2:0] settings.

-During this delay, the ADC is internally kept in Standby mode (ADC\MODE[1:0] = 10 internally, but ADC\MODE[1:0] is always read as '11' through the SPI interface).
+During this delay, the ADC is internally kept in Standby mode (ADC\MODE[1:0] = 10 internally, but the ADC\-MODE[1:0] is always read as '11' through the SPI interface).

-The analog multiplexer switches to the next selected input at the end of each conversion which means at the beginning of the added delay so that the application can have additional time to settle properly.
+The analog multiplexer switches to the next selected input at the end of each conversion (i.e., at the beginning of the added delay, so that the application has additional time to settle properly).

-5.14.5 DELAY BETWEEN EACH SCAN CYCLE (TIMER[23:0])
+5.14.5 DELAY BETWEEN SCAN CYCLES (TIMER[23:0])

-During Continuous mode, SCAN cycles are processed continuously one after another separated by a time delay ( $T{TIMER\SCAN}$ ), which is defined by the TIMER (address 0x8) register value.
+During Continuous mode, SCAN cycles are processed continuously one after another, separated by a time delay ( $T{TIMER\SCAN}$ ), which is defined by the TIMER (address 0x8) register value.
 During this delay, the ADC is automatically placed into a power-saving mode (Standby or Shutdown).
-The $T{TIMER\SCAN}$ delay offers better power efficiency for applications that run a SCAN sequence periodically.
-Since the delay can be very long, it allows to have synchronous applications with very slow update rates without having to use an external timer.
-The TIMER register defines the time $T{TIMER\SCAN}$ between each cycle with a 24-bit unsigned value going from 0 to 16777215 DMCLK periods.
-Table 5-15 details the TIMER possible values with respect to the TIMER[23:0] code.
+The $T{TIMER\SCAN}$ delay offers better power efficiency for applications which run a SCAN sequence periodically.
+Since the delay can be very long, it allows synchronous applications with very slow update rates, without having to use an external timer.
+The TIMER register defines the time $T{TIMER\SCAN}$ between cycles with a 24-bit unsigned value going from 0 to 16777215 DMCLK periods.
+Table 5-15 details the TIMER values with respect to the TIMER[23:0] code.